 I am well-versed in the Common Core math standards and have numerous strategies to share with students.
 I'm also an avid reader and enjoy helping students brainstorm, write, and edit essays.

-Pomona College - BA, English
+Undergraduate Degree: Pomona College - Bachelor in Arts, English

-St. Johns - MS, Adolescent Education
+Graduate Degree: St. Johns - Master of Science, Adolescent Education

 What is your teaching philosophy?

 I believe that students learn best when they are confident in their ability to learn and challenged at an appropriate level.
 I'm a firm believer in the growth mindset, and I work hard to show my students how much they can achieve by asking questions to push their thinking, jumping in with clear explanations when needed.
 Learning math is about learning specific skills and concepts as well as developing more general problem solving strategies and reasoning skills.
 I like to infuse my teaching with lots of praise, and I love showing students how much fun math can be!